======================================================================

 Aluminium combines characteristics of pre- and post-transition metals.

-Since it has few available electrons for metallic bonding, like its
+Since it has few available electrons for metallic bonding, like the

-heavier group 13 congeners, it has the characteristic physical
+heavier group 13 elements, it has the characteristic physical

 properties of a post-transition metal, with longer-than-expected